Typhoon Family: Release and promotion

 On October 11, a pre-released clip of the first episode showed Tae-poong dancing to Nan by Clon, one of the most popular Korean songs of the era.
 A donation initiative titled "Support Korea Movement with Typhoon Family" was also announced on the same day.
 Through this, IBK Industrial Bank will contribute 10 million won for every 10,000 support messages on tvN's website till the end of the show's run, aimed at assisting workers in small and medium-sized enterprises.

 On October 21, it was announced that Lee Jun-ho will hold the "Typhoon Family Drama Fan Meeting" starting in Tokyo on December 14, with stops in Taipei on December 27 and 28, Macau on January 17, and concluding in Bangkok on January 31, 2026.

 The same day, Lotte Wellfood's Kirin Bread brand launched four new varieties of hotteok in collaboration with Typhoon Family, accompanying various giveaways and promotional events in November, coinciding with the show's airing.

 On October 23, it was revealed that Lee Jun-ho and Kim Min-ha will appear on Na Yeong-seok's Channel Fullmoon as part of the show's promotion.

+On November 21, Studio Dragon announced that a pop-up store for Typhoon Family would be held in South Korea, Japan, and Taiwan as part of the drama's promotional activities.
+The South Korean pop-up store is scheduled to operate from November 27 to December 5 at The Corner on the sixth floor of The Center in Yongsan I'Park Mall, featuring a retro-themed design reflecting the series' atmosphere.

 Reception

 Critical reception

-Typhoon Family has received positive attention for its meticulous recreation of 1990s South Korea, resonating strongly with viewers through its authentic portrayal of the era’s aesthetics and social atmosphere.
-The drama’s detailed set design, period-accurate props, and use of era-specific elements — such as pagers, cassette tapes, and 1990s television captions — have been praised for evoking a strong sense of nostalgia.
+Typhoon Family has received positive attention for its meticulous recreation of 1990s South Korea, resonating strongly with viewers through its authentic portrayal of the era's aesthetics and social atmosphere.
+The drama's detailed set design, period-accurate props, and use of era-specific elements — such as pagers, cassette tapes, and 1990s television captions — have been praised for evoking a strong sense of nostalgia.
 Director Lee Na-jeong emphasized the importance of historical accuracy, with the production team sourcing rare items and interviewing people who lived through the 1997 Asian financial crisis to ensure authenticity.

-Following the premiere, Lee Jun-ho’s performance as Kang Tae-poong was widely acclaimed for its emotional depth and subtle expressiveness.
-Critics and viewers praised his balance of humor, vulnerability, and growth, with writer Jang Hyun noting his ability to embody the "nation’s son, boyfriend, and CEO."
+Following the premiere, Lee Jun-ho's performance as Kang Tae-poong was widely acclaimed for its emotional depth and subtle expressiveness.
+Critics and viewers praised his balance of humor, vulnerability, and growth, with writer Jang Hyun noting his ability to embody the "nation's son, boyfriend, and CEO."
 His portrayal was seen as a key strength of the series, reinforcing his reputation as a versatile and bankable lead.
 Pop culture critic Jung Deok-hyun said, "Kang Tae-pung is a very three-dimensional character and not an easy one to play.
-In some ways, it could be a very hopeless situation, but the actor’s task was to portray it with the character’s optimistic and positive spirit without making it too heavy."
+In some ways, it could be a very hopeless situation, but the actor's task was to portray it with the character's optimistic and positive spirit without making it too heavy."